 Your bursts will be neatly grouped under Similar Files.
 To get a closer look, double-click on a burst and you’ll see previews of every photo for handy selection.
 Check mark the shots you don’t like all that much and hit Remove.

 That’s about it, and the best thing is that by following this quick tutorial you can get rid of not only burst photos, but also other useless similar pictures — like a dozen retakes of your friend posing by the Leaning Tower.
-Download Gemini 2 for free and give it a go, it’s an indispensable app for those who take a lot of pictures.
+Give Gemini 2 a go, it’s an indispensable app for those who take a lot of pictures.

 Now you know everything there is to know about burst photos.
 From here on, you’ll be able to easily manage bursts and make sure no unwanted duplicates stay on your Mac taking up precious space.